ionixftw/gitTest/javascript.md

 ## Some Javascript guidelines

+* Expression
+    * Anything that evaluates as a value is an expression

+* Statement
+    * A statement performs an action.
+A sequence of statements creates a program.

 * Javascript is case sensitive
 * camelCasing is preferable when naming variables
 * Variables should start with a lower case letter